ENCP/CNNdroid/Virtual Machine(ACM mm'16)/README.md

 ### Virtual Machine
-An Ubuntu 14.04(64bit) running virtual machine has been prepared in order to easily compile the source codes and test the parameter generation scripts.
+Ubuntu 14.04 (64bit) virtual machine has been prepared in order to easily compile the source codes and test the parameter generation scripts.
 This virtual machine includes:
 * CNNdroid Library Files:
 	* CNNdroid Source Files